nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 The dashboard opens with three interactive filters: **Session Default Channel Group**, **Device Category**, and a **Date Range picker**.
 With cross-filtering enabled, it makes the entire dashboard reactive.
 If you click e.g. "Paid Search" in the donut chart or filter by "Mobile" in the dropdown every single chart and table updates.
 This enables the dashboard to serve multiple use cases and analysis goals.

 ### Scorecards — Quick overview
 Looking at the five scorecards at the top (Sessions, Total Users, Engagement Rate, Avg.
 Engagement Time, Conversions) you can quickly answer if the business is "healthy".
 I included a sparkline trend and a percentage change vs. the previous year.
 I included volume metrics (Sessions, Users) as well as quality metrics (Engagement Rate, Avg.
 Time) which showed me the core problem in this dataset.
 Sessions and users increased but they struggle with engagement.

 ### Donut Chart — Top Channels by Users
-This chart enables an proportional comparison of channels.
+This chart enables a proportional comparison of channels.
 Clicking any slice cross-filters the entire dashboard to that channel only.
-The near-equal slice distribution (~10% each for most channels) also flags something important: no single organic channel dominates, which means Direct traffic is artificially inflating the share.
+Direct dominates at **44.3%** — nearly as large as the next two channels combined (Organic Search at 31.7% and Cross-network at 9.4%).
+This immediately tells where the majority of traffic comes from, while the interactive filter allows deeper channel-specific analysis.

 ### Time Series — Users vs. New Users; Conversions
 The **Users vs. New Users** chart tracks acquisition health.
 Answers: Are we growing the base or re-engaging the same people?
 The **Conversions** chart tracks purchase intent independently.